liangwuweb/rag/labs.md

 ```

-2. When done, you should see an "INFO Started" message.
+2. When done, you may see an "INFO Started" or just a "naming to docker.io/library/neo4j:custom" message.
 The container should then be running.
-You can just hit *Enter* and do a *docker ps* command to verify.
+You can just hit *Enter* and do a *docker ps* command to verify you see a "neo4j:custom" container with "Up # seconds" in the STATUS column.

 ```
 docker ps